zorin-egor/PingPongGame/README.md

   * use OpenGL ES 2.0
   * programming language - C++
   * use android JNI
-  * load texture files and m_pSound by AssetManager
+  * load texture files and sound by AssetManager
   * for play sound use OpenSL
   * use 4 shaders